ferryproxy/ferry/README.md

 # Ferry

-Ferry is a multi-cluster communication component of Kubernetes that supports mapping services from one cluster to another.
+Ferry is a multi-cluster communication component of Kubernetes that can map services from one cluster to another.

 ## Quick Start